BGP hijacking: real-world examples and how to prevent it

 What is BGP hijacking?

-Many companies around the world have been the victim of BGP hijacking, causing thousands of people to have their access disrupted and, possibly, their data stolen.
+Many companies around the world have fallen victim to BGP hijacking, causing thousands of people to have their access disrupted and their data compromised.

 Real examples of BGP hijacking